oSoc18/Octotrails/README.md

 # Mean Hero

 ## Overview
 This project serves as the boilerplate for an application using the MEAN stack.
-I hope to use it for my own personal angular projects, but I think it's also a great start for others looking to introduce themselves to MEAN.
+I hope to use it for my own personal angular projects, but I think it's also a good start for others looking to introduce themselves to MEAN.

 This project takes the result of the [Tour Of Heroes angular tutorial](https://angular.io/tutorial) and extends it to use Express, Mongo DB and Node.js.
 This should make this project a great starting point for developers just getting started with angular.